fre91/Walmart_M5/docs/Data_Transformation_Pipeline_Medium_Article.md

 This join addresses a critical issue in retail data:

 **What This Join Accomplishes:**
-1. **Date Range Alignment**: Ensures all products have data for the same date range
-2. **Leading Zero Elimination**: Eliminates periods before a product was introduced
+- **Leading Zero Elimination**: Eliminates periods before a product was introduced
-3. **Consistent Coverage**: All products now have the same temporal coverage

 **The Process:**
 1. **Product Location Data**: Contains `prodloc_daterange` - a list of dates from first sale to the end of the dataset